Sky Column: Shaking the Shadow, Solo-Exhibition - Amon Carter Museum of American Art, Ft. Worth, TX. 2022-23

 Current and Recent Projects

-November 2-3, 2023: “The Maker – Research Experiences for Undergraduates – Developing Creative Technologies within Material Practices”, Glass Education for a New Era, presenter, The Robert M. Minkoff Foundation Academic Symposium at Urban Glass, New York, NY,
+November 2-3, 2023: Symposium Presentation: “The Maker – Research Experiences for Undergraduates – Developing Creative Technologies within Material Practices”, Glass Education for a New Era, presenter, The Robert M. Minkoff Foundation Academic Symposium at Urban Glass, New York, NY,

-2023: New Glass Review 43, published by the Corning Museum of Glass, Corning, New York (juried by Davin Ebanks (Assistant Professor, Head of Glass, Kent State University, Kent, OH), Kim Harty (Associate Professor and Section Lead of Glass, College for Creative Studies, Detroit, MI), Kimberly Thomas (Flameworker/Sculptor, Denver, CO), and Samantha De Tillio (Independent Curator, Writer, Guest curator for New Glass Review 43, Beacon, NY))
+2023: Exhibition: New Glass Review 43, published by the Corning Museum of Glass, Corning, New York (juried by Davin Ebanks (Assistant Professor, Head of Glass, Kent State University, Kent, OH), Kim Harty (Associate Professor and Section Lead of Glass, College for Creative Studies, Detroit, MI), Kimberly Thomas (Flameworker/Sculptor, Denver, CO), and Samantha De Tillio (Independent Curator, Writer, Guest curator for New Glass Review 43, Beacon, NY))

 September 11-22, 2023: Artist in Residence with Anna Riley, The Corning Museum of Glass, Corning, NY